Dialects of Latin: First declension dative singular ending -a

 According to statistics collected by the German scholar Wolfgang Blümel, there are 33 instances of the first declension dative singular ending -a, of which 18 appear in Latium, although only two examples appear in Rome.
 Blümel also notes the presence of four inscriptions from Etruria and five inscriptions from Pisaurum.
 Spanish linguist Francisco Villar Liébana created a larger list of 48 instances of this phenomenon dated to the Republican period, although Adams considers much of these examples "uncertain".
 Villar's list includes six instances from formerly Paelignian territory and another example from formerly Marrucinian lands, both of which were located in central Italy.
 Further instance surface in the Italian regions of Calabria, Capua, and Tor Tignosa, a tower within Lanuvium; the island of Delos reveals two examples, which may reflect the influence of Italian merchants who had visited the island for trade or business purposes; and another example from Hispania has been discovered.
-Due to the large proportion of inscriptions from rural Latium the scholar Hubert Petersmann concluded that—in areas of Latium outside Rome—the Old Latin first declension dative singular -āi lost the final -i.
+Due to the large proportion of inscriptions from rural Latium, the scholar Hubert Petersmann concluded that—in areas of Latium outside Rome—the Old Latin first declension dative singular -āi lost the final -i.
 Italian scholar Romano Lazzeroni proposed that the Latinization of the Paelignian and Marrucinian peoples occurred through these rural dialects, explaining the appearance of such features in Paelignian and Marrucinian territory.
-Adams, however, argues that this feature was likely not a feature of the broader dialect, but instead confined to a religious register as this feature almost exclusively appears in personal names, the names of mythical or cultural heroes, divine epithets, or in the names of deities.
+Adams, however, argues that this feature was likely not a feature of the broader dialect, but instead confined to a religious register as it almost exclusively appears in personal names, the names of mythical or cultural heroes, divine epithets, or in the names of deities.
 Adams further suggests that the scarcity of evidence regarding the religious register of the city of Rome during this time prevents a conclusive determination regarding the differences between an urban and rural religious register of Latium, noting that only two inscriptions from Rome contain divine names in -ai and one inscription contains -a.
 Adams considers the example from Spain, an inscription from Tarraco reading M. Vibio Menrua, to have likely been produced by an Italian immigrant to Spain rather than a native inhabitant of Hispania.
 Thus, it may not reflect any Hispanic dialect of Latin, but merely the Italian dialect of its creator.
 Adams premises his analysis of the inscription upon the form Menrua, which was used in Etruscan inscription.
 Adam also cites the name Vibius, which became popular in Rome by the 3rd-century BCE, although it likely originates amongst the Sabelli and is found in Etruscan inscriptions.